 - Provides honey which is the most valuable nutritional food.

-- Provides bee wax which is used in many industries, including cosmetics industries, Polishing industries, Pharmaceutical industries, etc.
+- Provides bee wax which is used in many industries, including cosmetics industries, polishing industries, pharmaceutical industries, etc.

 - Plays an excellent role in pollination.
-Honey bees are best pollinating agents which help in increasing the yield of several crops.
+Honey bees are the best pollinating agents which help in increasing the yield of several crops.

 Working at the Beehive

 In a colony, there are 10,000 to 60,000 bees!
 But all of them do not collect nectar- there is a strict division of labor.
 The queen bee and female bees lay thousands of eggs.
 Larvae that hatch are fed royal jelly and the duration that they are fed will decide their role as worker or queen.
 The drone bees are male and their job is only to help in fertilizing the eggs laid by the queen, and the worker bees do the actual work of collecting nectar.

 The beekeepers mostly take care of only those bee species whose names start with “Apis”- as they are the only species which produce honey.
 Common species of honey bees that are reared are as follows:

 - Apis dorsata: It is also referred to as the rock bee.
 It is a giant bee and produces about 38 to 40 kg of honey per colony.

 - Apis indica: It is also referred to as the Indian bee.
 It can be easily domesticated and is most commonly used for honey production.
 The annual yield of honey is 2 to 5 kg per colony.

 - Apis florea: It is also referred to as the little bee.
 It rarely stings and thus honey extraction from its hive is easy.
 It produces about 1 kg of honey per colony per year.